Saturday, March 23, 2024

 Truffaut’s third installation of his Antoine Doinel tales begins, once more, with his hero’s run-in with authorities.
 Arrested for going AWOL—for the third time—Antoine (Jean-Pierre Léaud) is finally drummed out, with a dishonorable discharge, of the military.
 And, true to form, he spends his first moments in his newfound freedom with a prostitute, after rejecting another for her list of things he is not allowed to do (such as touch her hair or fondle her naked breasts).

-His next step takes him to his friend Christine’s (Claude Jade) dinner table, sitting just as he had at the end of Antoine and Colette, enjoying the company of his beloved’s parents while his would-be lover is off with other friends.
+His next step takes him to his friend Christine’s (Claude Jade) dinner table, sitting just as he had at the end of Antoine and Colette, enjoying the company of her beloved’s parents while his would-be lover is off with other friends.
 Although told that it will be nearly impossible for him, given his military record, to get a job, Antoine quickly procures a position as a night clerk at a small hotel through the help of Colette’s father.

 Once more, he works with the best of intentions, but utterly fails by allowing in two noisy intruders to a woman’s bedroom, the men being her husband and a private detective determined to arouse the attention of the police in order to establish her adultery.
 Antoine is immediately fired, but is just as quickly hired by the Blady Detective Agency.